About our program

-The surgeons in the Department of Oral and Maxillofacial Surgery at Boston Children’s Hospital provide a full range of surgical services for your child — and compassionate support for you and your family.
+The surgeons in the Oral and Maxillofacial Surgery Program at Boston Children’s Hospital provide a full range of surgical services for your child — and compassionate support for you and your family.

 Our oral surgeons frequently work in conjunction with our orthodontists in the treatment of patients requiring orthognathic (jaw) surgery.
 Whatever condition your child is suffering from, the physicians in the Boston Children’s Department of Oral and Maxillofacial Surgery have the expertise to help.

 Our surgical expertise

 Our team has developed a comprehensive research program focused on developing new techniques and increasing the knowledge of common conditions.
 Our aim is to translate the knowledge gained in the laboratory back to the clinic to improve care for your child.
 Some of the areas we're studying now include: